-- 1 Teams must be declared and the team nomination card signed by the CRO Winans before the first member of the team fires. - 2 Claim cards must be handed in on the range or at the NRA Office by 18:30 on the day of firing.
+- 1 Teams must be declared and the team nomination card signed by the CRO Winans before the first member of the team fires. - 2 Claim cards must be handed in on the range on the day of firing.

 THE CADET GP RIFLE MATCH (GP)